Blog Posts by Jonathan Parnell

 The evangelist Luke captures Jesus’s relentless journey by telling us that “he set his face to go to Jerusalem” (Luke 9:51).
 Nothing would deter him.

 In their new book, Why Cities Matter, Stephen Um and Justin Buzzard discuss this significance of Jesus coming into the city of Jerusalem.
-Cities, they explain, play a key role throughout the biblical storyline.
-The end-time vision of…Continue Reading
+Cities, they explain, play a…Continue Reading

 Hedonism to the Extreme: Lamborghini and Our Souls